cunnane/xloil/docs/source/Events.rst

 WorkbookOpen
 ------------
 Occurs when a workbook is opened.
 Takes a single parameter containing the workbook name.

 NewWorkbook
 -----------
 Occurs when a new workbook is created.
 Takes a single parameter containing the workbook name.

 SheetSelectionChange
 --------------------
 Occurs when the selection changes on any worksheet (doesn't occur if the selection is on a chart sheet).
-The first parameter is the worksheet name, the second is the target range.
+Takes two paramters:

+* Worksheet name
+* Target / selected Range

 SheetBeforeDoubleClick
 ----------------------
 Occurs when any worksheet is double-clicked, before the default double-click action.
 Takes three parameters

  * Worksheet name
- * Target - The cell nearest to the mouse pointer when the double-click occurred.
+ * Target - A Range giving cell nearest to the mouse pointer when the double-click occurred.
  * Cancel - False when the event occurs.
 If the event procedure sets this argument to True, the default double-click action isn't performed when the procedure is finished.

 SheetBeforeRightClick
 ---------------------
 Occurs when any worksheet is right-clicked, before the default right-click action.
 Takes three parameters

  * Worksheet name
- * Target - The cell nearest to the mouse pointer when the right-click occurred.
+ * Target - A Range giving the cell nearest to the mouse pointer when the right-click occurred.
  * Cancel - False when the event occurs.
 If the event procedure sets this argument to True, the default right-click action isn't performed when the procedure is finished.